 DBS Land and Pidemco Land merged to form CapitaLand Limited.

 The Ascott Limited is a Singapore company that has grown to be one of the leading international serviced residence owner-operators.
-It has over 30,000 operating serviced residence units in key cities of the Americas, Asia Pacific, Europe and the Middle East, as well as over 22,000 units which are under development, making a total of more than 52,000 units in over 300 properties.
+It has over 45,000 operating serviced residence units in key cities of the Americas, Asia Pacific, Europe, the Middle East and Africa, as well as about 30,000 units which are under development, making a total of more than 74,000 units in over 500 properties.

 Ascott, a wholly owned subsidiary of CapitaLand Limited, pioneered Asia Pacific's first international-class serviced residence with the opening of The Ascott Singapore in 1984.
 In 2006, it established the world's first Pan-Asian serviced residence real estate investment trust, Ascott Residence Trust.
 Today, the company boasts over 30 years of industry track record and award-winning serviced residence brands that enjoy recognition worldwide.